this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 const source = from([1, 2, 3]);

 const sourceTakeTwo = source.pipe(
-  // will take the first two values from the stream and complete it
+  // Will take the first two values from the stream and complete it

   take(2),
 );